sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ezgui and mwp both provide interactive WP editing on a geospatial background and mission upload to / download from the multicopter.
 At least for mwp (to be confirmed for ezgui), the mission upload process also downloads the mission and compares the two. **You should not attempt to fly a mission unless it has validated**.

-Missions are initiated by a switch setting on the RC RX.
+Missions are initiated by a switch setting on the RC TX.

 A mission is terminated by RTH, infinite position hold or reaching the end of the waypoint list.
-In the latter case, the vehicle will enter a position hold state until the pilot takes manual control (by negating the RX WP state).
+In the latter case, the vehicle will enter a position hold state until the pilot takes manual control (by negating the TX WP state).

 # Mission / Flight Monitoring
 /* to be written */